sde1000/quicktill/README.md

 --------

  * Any number of departments, products, price lookups, users, etc.

+ * Products sold can be entered through keys on a keyboard, on-screen buttons, or barcode scans

  * Works on multiple terminals at once; transactions follow users between terminals